 - Closure of the CRHES and Whitecap Early Learning Centre – effective March 16 indefinitely.

 - Health assessments for elders 60 years + to ensure programs are put in place and assistance is available if required.

-- ACCFS office will be closed for two weeks – effective March 16.
+- ACCFS office will be closed – effective March 16.
 Emergency duty workers are available to assist if required.

 - Whitecap Trail Store will remain open to serve the community but with operational restrictions to ensure the safety of staff and customers.
 Restrictions include the suspension of self-service options, and limited customers allowed in store at a time.

 - Chief and Council are working closely with other government agencies, including the Saskatchewan Health Authority

 - All community gatherings have been cancelled to assist with social distancing